turtleDev/scramblejs/README.md

 MIT

 ## Credits
-the entities.json was taken from whatwg's HTML specification. from [here](https://html.spec.whatwg.org/entities.json) to be exact.
+The entities.json was taken from whatwg's HTML specification. from [here](https://html.spec.whatwg.org/entities.json) to be exact.

+The animation itself is inspired from the text animation at [codedoodles](http://codedoodl.es)